EPCCed/intro_to_cp2k/day1/README.md

 #### Molecular dynamics

-Born Orpenheimer molecule dyamics, with a range of ensembles.
+Born Orpenheimer molecule dynamics, with a range of ensembles.

 #### QM/MM

-Classical molecular mechanics with a quantum mechnical QM region of interest.
+Classical molecular mechanics with a quantum mechanical QM region of interest.

 #### Classical forcefields FIST